 If you feel your dog is experiencing an allergic reaction or overdose from vitamin K, stop administering vitamin K and seek immediate medical attention from your veterinarian or emergency veterinary office.

-While you can purchase vitamin K1 supplements for dogs, most dogs will synthesize enough vitamin K in their own bodies, and will not need additional daily amounts.
+While you can purchase vitamin K1 supplements for dogs, most dogs will synthesize enough vitamin K in their own bodies and will not need additional daily amounts.
 If your veterinarian feels your dog would benefit from additional vitamin K to ensure their blood can clot normally, supplements come in the form of chewable tablets, capsules or liquids that are easy to administer.
 Injections of vitamin K1 or K2 can also be given.

-Your veterinarian may also prescribe Vitamin K for your dog to help reverse the effects of anticoagulant rodenticide poisoning, which is usually given as an antidote for 1 to days.
+Your veterinarian may also prescribe Vitamin K for your dog to help reverse the effects of anticoagulant rodenticide poisoning, which is usually given as an antidote for several days.
 Vitamin K can be administered before surgery to ensure normal blood clotting in certain cases, such as with prolonged bleeding or bile duct issues.
 And in rare cases, vitamin K can be given to dogs with liver disease who are experiencing complications with prolonged bleeding.